“How do you know when you’re done editing?” is one of the most common questions I get asked from conscientious writers.

 - As you review your content, stop at every punctuation mark and decide whether or not it’s in the right place.

-- Read your writing out loud to spot any instance where you might need to add a punctuation mark (such as a comma).
+- Read your writing out loud to spot any instance where you might need to add a punctuation mark.
+(No judgement if you could use this refresher on how to use a comma.)

 Geeking out about punctuation makes you a better writer.